-Lew Wolff, one of the nation's leading real estate developers and hotel magnates, enters his ninth season as Owner and Managing Partner of the Oakland Athletics.
+Lew Wolff, one of the nation's leading real estate developers and hotel magnates, enters his 10th season as Owner and Managing Partner of the Oakland Athletics.

 Heading a limited partnership group that purchased the A's on April 1, 2005, Wolff wasted little time in emblazoning his stamp on one of baseball's most successful and storied franchises.
 The very next season, the A's made their fifth postseason appearance in seven years in 2006, advancing to the American League Championship Series for the first time since 1992.

 Since then, Wolff has worked tirelessly in exploring possible locations to build a much-needed new ballpark venue, as well as supporting GM Billy Beane's efforts in building a strong foundation for future championship teams through player development and acquisitions.
-Those efforts resulted in the team posting a 94-68 record in winning the AL West Division title last year.
+Those efforts have resulted in the team posting back-to-back AL West Division titles the past two years.

 Wolff's impact on the Bay Area sports landscape is not limited to baseball.
 In May of 2006, he reached an agreement with Major League Soccer in an attempt to bring professional soccer back to the Bay Area.
 The expansion San Jose Earthquakes returned to action in 2008, playing their home games at Santa Clara University's Buck Shaw Stadium.
 Wolff and the Earthquakes ownership group announced last October the development of an exclusive soccer stadium in San Jose, Calif., with ground being broken in a public ceremony.

 Under Wolff's ownership, the A's continue to be one of the most community-minded organizations in all of sports.
 Last year alone, the A's Community Fund donated more than $600,000 to various community programs.
 In 2011, Sony Pictures complied with Wolff's wishes in staging the motion picture premiere of Moneyball in Oakland, including a charity component that raised $370,000 for the Children's Hospital and Research Center Oakland and Stand Up to Cancer.
-In 2006, the Wolff family, led by his daughter, Kari Wolff, implemented "Dinner on the Diamond," which has raised more than $500,000 for the A's Community Fund since its inception.
 Lew is also an active participant in the A's Home Run Readers program.
 Wolff individually, as well as the A's, are strong contributors to Stand Up to Cancer, a major charity of Major League Baseball.

 The San Jose Mercury-News ranked Wolff first in its annual listing of the Bay Area's 25 Most Powerful Sports Figures in both 2006 and 2007.